kristerhedfors/touchfs/README.md

 ## Image Generation

-For image files, TouchFS uses DALL-E to generate content:
+For image files, TouchFS uses DALL-E 3 to generate content based on context from surrounding files:

 ```bash
 # Mount an art project filesystem